ncatlab/nlab-content/pages/0/7/7/0/10770/content.md

 ### Chromatic formulation

-The above tables suggest that the image of the J-homomorphism is in some sense the "lowest order layer" of the [[stable homotopy groups of spheres]].
+The above tables, example \ref{TableOfPPrincipalComponentsInHomotopyGroups}, suggest that the [[image of the J-homomorphism]] is in some sense the "lowest order layer" of the [[stable homotopy groups of spheres]].
 This is made precise by the following characterization of the image in [[stable homotopy theory]].
 We bluntly state this here and give all the relevant definitions [below](#ELocalStableHomotopyTheory).

 $\,$